Ashvin (month): Diwali

 Diwali is a five‑day Hindu festival of lights marking the victory of light over darkness, or good over evil.
-Dhanteras marks the first day of the festival and is celebrated on Trayodashi (thirteenth lunar day) of Krishna Paksha (waxing moon) of the month.
+Dhanteras marks the first day of the festival and is celebrated on Trayodashi (thirteenth lunar day) of Krishna Paksha (waning moon) of the month.
 It is dedicated to the worship of goddess Lakshmi, lord Kubera and lord Dhanvantari.
 Naraka Chaturdasi is celebrated on the next day (Chaturdashi) and commemorates the defeat of Narakasura by god Krishna.
-Lakshmi Puja is celebrated on the Amavasya (new moon, and marks the main night of festivities.
+Lakshmi Puja is celebrated on the Amavasya (new moon), and marks the main night of festivities.
 It is dedicated to welcoming prosperity by worshipping Lakshmi, the Hindu goddess of wealth.
-People light lamps (diyas), burst crackers, and do pujas.
+On this day, people light lamps (diyas), burst crackers, and do pujas.

 The festivities and traditions vary across regions and commemorate other Hindu gods and goddesses.
 Kali Puja is celebrated in parts of India during the new moon day, and is dedicated to goddess Kali.
 While primarily a Hindu festival, variations of Diwali are also celebrated by adherents of other faiths.
 For Jains, own Diwali marks the final liberation of Mahavira.
 Sikhs celebrate Bandi Chhor Divas to mark the release of Guru Hargobind from Mughal imprisonment.
 Newar Buddhists also celebrate Diwali.